openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

 `pipelinesascode.tekton.dev/on-comment`.

-The comment is a regexp and if a newly created comment has this regexp it will automatically matches the PipelineRun and starts it.
+The comment is a regexp and if a newly created comment has this regexp it will automatically match the PipelineRun and starts it.

 For example: